yqs112358/CustomConsoleOutput/README.md

 # CustomConsoleOutput
- A dll injected into process to control every line output to console as you want.
+ A dll injected into process to control every line of output to console as you want.